astronomer/astro-docs/cloud/stable/05_manage-astronomer/02_houston-api.md

 To authenticate,

-1. Grab an authentication token from the Astronomer UI (via https://app.BASEDOMAIN/token)
-2. Generate a Service Account Key from the Astronomer UI
+1. In the Astronomer UI, acquire an API token via https://app.BASEDOMAIN/token.
+Alternatively, you can use the **API Key** of a [service account](https://www.astronomer.io/docs/enterprise/v0.23/deploy/ci-cd#step-1-create-a-service-account).
-3. Expand the `HTTP Headers` section on the bottom left of the page
+3. Expand the `HTTP Headers` section on the bottom left of the page.
-4. Paste the token in the following format: `{"authorization": "TOKEN"}`
+4. Paste the API token you acquired from Step 1 in the following format: `{"authorization": "TOKEN"}`

 ![Headers](https://assets2.astronomer.io/main/docs/ee/headers.png)